Magic-Ma-tech/Deep_Learning_Project-1/README.md

 ## project1_configuration.xlsx
 The file "project1_configuration.xlsx" records the loss results and configurations for each run, with each configuration run 5 times.

-## project1.mp4
-This is the video source file, and I have also uploaded it.

 ## Video Link
 https://umsystem.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=a1386859-3cd6-4d88-bffd-b1f9001d58c0&start=0
 This is the video link recorded using Panopto.